-Where you can experience the ancient indigenous and enduring Native cultures of our region
+Where you can experience the ancient and enduring Indigenous cultures of our region

 Arizona State Museum (ASM) cares for the world’s largest and most comprehensive collections documenting the 13,000-year human history of the U.S. Southwest and northern Mexico.
-Established in 1893, we are the region’s oldest and largest anthropological research museum and the largest state-run archaeological curation facility in the nation.
+Established in 1893, ASM is the region’s oldest and largest anthropological research museum and the nation's largest and busiest state-run archaeological curation facility.

 Donor support greatly enhances ASM’s ability to continue to care for its collections, create new knowledge, and share all its resources with the world in many and varied ways.